 US-Russia showdown looms as top diplomats meet in Iceland

-REYKJAVIK, Iceland (AP) — Top diplomats from the United States and Russia are set to square off this week in Iceland for their first face-to-face encounter that comes as ties between the nations have deteriorated sharply in recent months.
-U.S. Secretary of State Antony Blinken and Russia’s longtime Foreign Minister Sergey Lavrov plan to meet Wednesday in the Icelandic capital of Reykjavik.
-The nuclear powers are at odds on myriad issues ranging from Ukraine to the Arctic to mutual allegations of interference and cyber malfeasance.
-Those combined with a spate of tit-for-tat diplomatic expulsions threaten a return relations to the dark days of the Cold War.
+REYKJAVIK, Iceland (AP) — Top diplomats from the United States and Russia are set to square off in Iceland for their first face-to-face encounter.
+It comes as ties between the nations have deteriorated sharply in recent months.
+U.S. Secretary of State Antony Blinken and Russia’s longtime Foreign Minister Sergey Lavrov are to meet Wednesday in the Icelandic capital of Reykjavik.
+The meeting is set to occur just as the Biden administration plans to announce new sanctions on Russian companies over a controversial European pipeline.
+The nuclear powers are at odds on myriad issues ranging from the pipeline project, Ukraine and the Arctic to mutual allegations of interference and cyber malfeasance.